nats-io/nats-architecture-and-design/adr/ADR-50.md

 To address this we want to be able to deliver the 5 writes as a batch and the entire batch either fails or succeeds.

-The above scenario is about consistency, but due to the Ack behavior this method of publishing is also fast.
-ADR-56 introduces a `weak` write consistency model which would combine with batching to achieve higher performance.

 ### Client Design

 The client will signal batch start and membership using headers on published messages.